a-lurker/a-lurker.github.io/docs/mqtt.md

 |shellyplus2pm|2 relays with power measurement|
 |shellyplusht|temperature & humidity sensor with display|

 Not on the list above?
 A generic device is created.
+Newly discovered Shelley devicesare automatically placed in the "Shellies room".
+Gen 3 devices need the "Generic status update over MQTT" checkbox to be checked in the MQTT settings.

 List of [Shellies](https://www.openhab.org/addons/bindings/shelly/#supported-devices)